m9n8b7/machine-learning/README.md

 * [Setup](#setup)

 ## General info
-This project are two simple regressions:Linear regression and polynomial regression.
+This projects are two simple regressions:Linear regression and polynomial regression.
 It predicts the price per square meter based on the size of the flat.

 ## Technologies